Fixed-Radius Neighbour Search Using Thrust #

 Here, I’m writing the algorithm inside a function, assuming it will be called elsewhere.
 The function will take in

-is a template type.
-It will also take a singular F
+three thrust::device_vector<F>, where F is a template type.
+It will also take a singular F value, which represents

 the cutoff radius which defines an interacting pair.
 Importantly, the input device vectors must be passed by reference,